×

 It also allows you to save on fees as we do not have to enter the data ourselves.
 Please follow the instructions below to begin and we will be in contact with you as you proceed and when necessary.

-• You will complete a Registration Form and then log-in information will be sent to you by e-mail so you can proceed, and so we can contact you if there are any changes in federal or state law which might affect your trust;
+You will complete a Registration Form, and then log-in information will be sent to you by e-mail so you can proceed and so we can contact you if there are any changes in federal or state law that might affect your trust.

-• You will login to the system and begin the interview process which will take you screen by screen through the context sensitive question and answer process.
-You can save your answers and come back at a later time to finish.
+You will log in to the system and begin the interview, which will take you screen by screen through the context-sensitive question-and-answer process.
+You can save your answers and come back later to finish.
 At the conclusion of the interview, you will have provided all the necessary information to assemble a custom estate plan for your individual situation.

 If I set up a Living Trust, can I be my own trustee?